+(Note 1) The carrying amount is the acquisition cost less accumulated depreciation.

-- $(Note\ 1)\quad The\ carrying\ amount\ is\ the\ acquisition\ cost\ less\ accumulated\ depreciation.$ - (Note 2) Of the decrease during the period ended July 31, 2020 and period ended January 31, 2020, the decrease is primarily attributable to depreciation and amortization. - (Note 3) The fair value at end of the period is the appraisal value by a real estate appraiser (according to the "Real Estate Appraisal Report" with the date of settlement of accounts as the appraisal date) pursuant to the method of and standards for asset valuation provided in the Company's Articles of Incorporation and the rules provided by The Investment Trusts Association, Japan.
+(Note 2) Of the increase (decrease) during the period ended January 31, 2021, the increase is primarily attributable to the acquisition of property (Toranomon Hills Mori Tower (approximately 2.4% of total exclusive floor area) (12,252,606 thousand yen)), the decrease is primarily attributable to depreciation and amortization.

+(Note 3) The fair value at end of the period is the appraisal value by a real estate appraiser (according to the "Real Estate Appraisal Report" with the date of settlement of accounts as the appraisal date) pursuant to the method of and standards for asset valuation provided in the Company's Articles of Incorporation and the rules provided by The Investment Trusts Association, Japan.